dev-sec/puppet-os-hardening/README.md

 * `DIGITALOCEAN_ACCESS_TOKEN` - [access token for DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2)
 * `CI_SSH_KEY` - private part of a ssh key, available on DigitalOcean for your instances, in base64 encoded form (e.g. `cat id_rsa | base64 -w0 ; echo`)
 * `DIGITALOCEAN_SSH_KEY_IDS` - ID in DigitalOcean of `CI_SSH_KEY`, see [this](https://github.com/test-kitchen/kitchen-digitalocean#installation-and-setup) for more information

-### Local adjustments

-If you need to adapt the kitchen file to your needs (e.g. adding a proxy) you can copy the template `kitchen.local.yml.example` to `kitchen.local.yml` and adjust the settings.

 ### CI testing of PRs & forks